4/30/2025

 speaker

-Thanos Moshopoulos
+Thanos Machopoulos

 Analyst, BMO Capital Markets

-Yes, the question was just we've had quite a move in the other direction though, so if we think about the impacts going forward and then in the context of other investments you may or may not be making, just what would be your thoughts on the OPEX trajectory?
+Yes, the question was just we've had quite a move in the other direction, though.
+So if we think about the impacts going forward, and then in the context of other investments you may or may not be making, just what would be your thoughts on the OPEX trajectory?

 speaker